zama-ai/concrete-ml/docs/advanced-topics/quantization.md

 For the built-in [neural networks](../built-in-models/neural-networks.md), several linear layers are used.
 Thus, the outputs of a layer are used as inputs to a new layer.
 Built-in neural networks use Quantization Aware Training.
 The parameters controlling the maximum accumulator bit-width are the number of weights and activation bits ( `module__n_w_bits`, `module__n_a_bits` ), but also the pruning factor.
 This factor is determined automatically by specifying a desired accumulator bit-width `module__n_accum_bits` and, optionally, a multiplier factor, `module__n_hidden_neurons_multiplier`.

 {% hint style="info" %}
-Note that for the built-in **linear models and neural networks**, the maximum accumulator bit-width can not be precisely controlled.
+Note that for the built-in **linear models and neural networks**, the maximum accumulator bit-width cannot be precisely controlled.
 To use many input features and a high number of bits is beneficial for model accuracy, but it can conflict with the 8-bit accumulator constraint.
 Finding the best quantization parameters to maximize accuracy can only be done through experimentation.
 {% endhint %}

 ### Quantizing model inputs and outputs